 For an introduction to the importance of faculty-to-faculty, faculty-to-new faculty and faculty-to-post-doctoral scholar mentoring, we recommend the Jennifer Lundquist and Joya Misra Inside Higher Ed article Faculty-to-Faculty Mentoring.

 As part of its commitment to and acknowledgement of mentoring as a vital component of the graduate student experience, the Graduate College recognizes and rewards outstanding mentoring and strives to demonstrate the essential nature of mentoring to student success and professional development.
 The Graduate College recognizes and supports excellence in mentoring institution-wide through its Outstanding Faculty Mentor Awards and Outstanding Mentors Speaker’s Bureau.

 Each fall, up to three faculty, based upon nominations from the graduate student community, are recognized for the Graduate College’s Outstanding Faculty Mentor Award.
 Read more about our current and previous Outstanding Faculty Mentors, their mentoring philosophies, and their inspirations here.
-Nominations for the 2017-2018 Outstanding Faculty Mentor awards will open August 1, 2017, and will be collected through September 15.
-For more information on nominations, go here.
+Nominations for the 2017-2018 Outstanding Faculty Mentor awards will open in August and will be collected through October 1.
+For more information on nominating an outstanding faculty mentor, go here.

 Effective and meaningful mentoring starts with making the right mentoring connections.
 Before exploring the mentoring resources below, download the GCMN quick reference guides, The Mentoring Connection: Choosing a Mentoring Program and The Mentoring Connection: Peer Mentoring, to learn more about: